pvyes/GraphsMatchingSpike/README.md

 plan:

-1. Set up a Maven project
+1. Set up a Maven project ok
+1a.
+Import Edge and Node classes ok (Logging disabled) 1b.
+Import DP and SuC ok (Conditions disabled)

-2. Create a DesignPattern in graph-style with jgrapht, using node and edge classes (copy and paste) 2a.
+2. Create a DesignPattern in graph-style with jgrapht, using node and edge classes (copy and paste) ok 2a.
 A simple DP with only relationships and their types 2b.
 A DP with relations, multiplicities and a abstract class 2c.
 A DP like 2b with attributes and attribute-types